anonymized30/FFL/README.md

 # Enhanced Security and Privacy via Fragmented Federated Learning
-This repository contains PyTorch implementation of the paper Enhanced Security and Privacy via Fragmented Federated Learning
+This repository contains PyTorch implementation of the paper: Enhanced Security and Privacy via Fragmented Federated Learning

 ## Paper